oracle-livelabs/oci/oci-dns-traffic-management/lab6/lab6.md

 ### About the ASN steering policy

 The ASN steering policy will direct users to a site based on the user's DNS server IP and the public records that match that IP to a BGP ASN.
 Each ASN rule allows for a backup site so users are redirected in case the main site goes down.
-In this lab I will create a rule with the following:
+In this lab, I will create a rule with the following:
 * users using a DNS server in AS 13335 (the Cloudflare 1.1.1.1 DNS) will go to the Chicago site.
 If Chicago goes down, they will be redirected to Frankfurt.
 * any other user in the world, outside AS 13335, will go to Frankfurt.
 If Frankfurt goes down, they will be redirected to Chicago.
 We will do this using a *global catch-all* rule.